jdossgollin/lab-guide/docs/admissions/gradadmissions.md

 1. Chris Blattman's [Twitter Thread](https://threadreaderapp.com/thread/1593606505340801024.html) and [blog post](https://chrisblattman.com/blog/2022/01/11/phd-applicants-writing-your-statement-of-purpose/) on writing a strong statement of purpose (tailored to economics and social sciences, but  the advice is highly applicable!)

 ## FAQ

+**Are positions fully funded?**

+In short: yes.
+All Ph.D. positions within the group will be fully funded.
+That includes tuition support, a stipend, and other benefits -- see Rice's [2022 Announcement](https://graduate.rice.edu/news/current-news/rice-raises-its-minimum-phd-stipend-32000-increases-adams-moseley-loan).
+You will get more details in your formal offer letter if accepted.

 **Should I write a research proposal?**